About the DHA Residence Agreement

 - ensuring that all gates and doors to the pool area and surrounding grounds are kept securely closed and locked when not in use

-- ensuring all warning notices are clearly visible
+- ensuring all warning notices are clearly visible and removed or not covered

 - the care and maintenance of the pool including the purchasing of chemicals, filters and other equipment